deablosf/game-proposal/README.md

 #####Wednesday -

-*Set up UI: NPCs placement, stat placement, health bar, damage animation, status animation, choices and selection functios and animations (ALL DAY!)
+*Set up UI: NPCs placement, stat placement, health bar, damage animation, status animation, choices and selection functions and animations (ALL DAY!)

 #####Thursday -
-*Construct enemies and other NPCs (stats, images, onscreen pop-ups and interactions)
+*Construct enemies and other NPCs: stats, images, onscreen pop-ups and interactions (_ALL DAY!_)

 ######Friday -
 *_DIALOG, DIALOG, DIALOG, DIALOG, and DIALOG,_ : Cause they have to spit hot fire!
+(Do I STILL NEED TO SAY IT! **ALL DAY!!!!!**)

-######Saturday -
+#####Saturday -
 *Run through the game and fix EVERYTHING!

 #####Sunday -